 I want to argue, but I can't hide that I'm starting to sweat pretty badly, and the headache is already setting in.
 I am taken back to the hospital, where they feed me ice water.
 An older man who is cleaning the floor waits until my nurse is gone, then quickly slips me a white detox tablet.
 He winks, then goes back to mopping.
 I don't know or care where he got it from.

 I chew it gratefully, and my head clears for a little while.

 Finnick comes back to see me.
 He doesn't have much to say, but for some reason, he seems to want to have me around.
 He asks if he can tell me a story.

 "Since when are you a storyteller?"
 I ask.

 "Peeta," he says.
-"It helped to tell a story.
+"It helped to tell a story, that night in the arena.
 It makes more sense of things.
 Can I tell you about what Annie and I were going to do after the war?"